 For instance, Silicone Cupcake liners in cup holders minimize messes.
 Also, a lightweight cookie sheet makes an excellent travel tray.

 You can read her post and see the additional hacks here: 10 Car Hacks Every Mom Needs

 How do you keep kids busy while on a road trip?

 Fun Ideas for Long Road Trips

 Have your children ever made their own edible snack necklace?
 It is such a fun activity.
 What’s better than adding cheerios-type cereals and pretzels to a long string???

 Another fun activity is to create an I-Spy Bottle.
 Collect little trinkets, add them to a wide-mouthed bottle, add rice and hot glue gun the lid shut.
 Then, create a checklist (either with a picture of the items or text) and have the kids cross off each item they find.

-I am all about healthy eating.
-I believe that packing healthy snacks from home is a better way of handling a road trip than stopping for unhealthy and expensive snacks, especially for a Day Trip.
+Packing healthy snacks from home is a great alternative than stopping for unhealthy and expensive snacks on the road, especially for a Day Trip.